#575 - Aaahh!!! Real Monsters

 #553 - Paperboy 2

 Just for the record, I love most of the old-school arcade ports on the NES.
 Everything from Q*Bert, Donkey Kong Jr. and Spy Hunter, to Pac-Man, Bubble Bobble and, hell, even Clu Clu Land.
-Every time one of those games comes up in in the weekly contest I'm always surprised by how much of a blast I end up having, and I never get tired of playing the same short loops of gameplay over and over again trying to best my high scores.
+Every time one of those games comes up in the weekly contest (over on Nintendo Age/Video Game Sage) I'm always surprised by how much of a blast I end up having, and I never get tired of playing the same short loops of gameplay over and over again trying to best my high scores.
 Something about mastering a very specific set of challenges, with inputs that are tightly designed around obtaining scores, can be very, very satisfying to play.
 Most of the time.
 Because there is one very big exception to this rule and that is the Paperboy franchise.
 These bastards are so aggravating and endlessly cheap that every effort to play them seems like a drag, seemingly designed more around RNG and sucking up quarters in the arcade as opposed to mastering skills or having fun.

 Unfortunately for the SNES, not only did it end up receiving very few ports of early arcade titles, but the only one it got during the early years of its lifespan was Paperboy 2.
 I even distinctly remember this being one of the very first games I ever rented for the system, and even as a young child who was desperate to play any and everything I could get my hands on, I knew something was very wrong here.